-sf Class 3 Fire Prevention Poster - (SF268) - Posters should promote a fire prevention message and be appropriate to display during National Fire Prevention Week or to promote fire safety at specific times of the year (Halloween, 4th of July etc.) Originality, clarity, and artistic impression will all be judged.
-Do not include live fireworks. matches or flammable/explosive/hazardous materials.
+sf Class 3 Fire Prevention Poster - (SF268) - Posters should promote a fire prevention message and be appropriate to display during National Fire Prevention Week or to promote fire safety at specific times of the year (Halloween, 4th of July etc.) Originality, clarity, and artistic impression Do not include live will all be judged. fireworks, matches or other flammable/explosive/hazardous materials.
 Any entry containing this material will be disqualified.
 Posters must be constructed of commercial poster board at least 11" x 14" but not larger than 22" x 28"